Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the search tree is empty.

-Removes and returns the value with the biggest key:
+Removes and returns one value with the biggest key:
 ```
 int max_value = tree.pop_max();
 ```